vimalmenon/backend.completeautomate/README.md

       - [x] Upload prompts to S3 Bucket
       - [x] Make Workflow as `Archive` tasks after 1 week
       - [x] Only update the metadata and other flow for last 2 weeks old videos
+      - [x] Make the image generation more generic to be used
+      - [x] Standardize the image generation
       - [ ] Upload Video Stats to S3
       - [ ] Higher lvl component (UI and Generator) should never access DB directly
       - [ ] Remove task manager and other references